 CABA, once again are offering to fund places at Practice 2019 for ICAEW members who are currently on a career break or unemployed.

-As part of the event, CABA will be offering individual LinkedIn reviews.
-Please also make sure you go along to the CABA stand to meet the team and find out more about the services available to you and to discuss your needs.
+As part of the event, CABA will be offering individual CV & LinkedIn reviews.
+If you would like to access this service, please ensure you bring along your CV or have access to your LinkedIn profile on the day; slots will be bookable at reception on the day.
+Please also make sure you go along to the CABA stand to meet the team and find out more about the services available to you.

 If you’re interested in attending Practice 2019 and would like to find out if CABA can fund your place at the event, please contact ICAEW on +44 (0) 1908 248 159.